anandupender/humanize-cli/README.md

 # human-cli
-A reflective journal CLI for your next side project
+A reflective journal CLI for your next side project How?
+Your terminal asks you questions about your life and slowly builds an emotional log in your repo that you and others can look back on!

 ## Manifesto
 Coding is done by humans who live complex livevs embedded in a complex and everchanging world.